-Let your second verse answer the question “And then what?”
+When writing a second verse answer the question “And then what?”

 Think of your song this way: First Verse says “This happened” Chorus says “Because…” Second Verse answers “And then…”

 Let your goal be making the 2nd verse even stronger than the first.
-If you keep people engaged and listening into the second verse and you knock that verse out of the park, you’ve probably written a really good song!
+If you keep people engaged and listening to the second verse and you knock that verse out of the park, you’ve probably written a really good song!